Vahan11/ACA-Lessons/Lessons/lesson-12-14-05-2021/README.md

 ### Task from test

-_Given a string that consosts of left and right parentheses ["(" and ")"].
+_Given a string that consists of left and right parentheses ["(" and ")"].
 Balance the parentheses by inserting a arentheses if necessary.
 Determine the minimum number of characters that must be inserted._

 **Sample input**